berrak/virtualbox/README.md

     # puppet.exec

 You may need to close and open the terminal again to source the new root paths.

+### SSH access to guests with NAT port forwarding

+Ensure that the VM is off and type commands as a regular <user> account.
+Use 'VBoxmanage' to configure port forwarding.
+Show your VM's with:

+    $ VBoxManage list vms

+Here we examplify with guest *mojo*.
+Add a NAT rule for SSH with:

+    $ VBoxManage modify mojo --natpf1 "guestssh,tcp,127.0.0.1,2201,,22"

+There is not requirement to specify the guest ip, but we need to use a port greater than 1024 on the host.
+Since we have many VM's, assign *mojo* an unique port number.
+This can also be done with Oracles GUI (Settings-> Network->Advanced->Port Forwarding).

+Now start the VM *mojo* and connect with:

+    $ ssh -p 2201 <user>@127.0.0.1

+Use scp to send files to the guest *mojo*:

+    $ scp -P 2201 <file.name> <user>@127.0.0.1:/home/<user>/<file.name>

+Use scp to get files from guest *mojo*, but consider the security risk and save files from guests on a separate partition with 'nodev,noexec,nosuid' options:

+    $ scp -P 2201 <user>@127.0.0.1:/home/<user>/<file.name>  <file.name>

 ### Finally update all VM's to be managed by Puppet